nobidev/cilium/enterprise/olm/README.md

 ## Manifests

-Follow these steps to generate Cilium Isovalent Operator manifests and to install it using these manifests.
+Follow these steps to generate Cilium Lifecycle Operator manifests and to install it using these manifests.

 1. Build the operator for the image built and published in the registry: